dotnet/designs/accepted/2023/wasm-browser-threads.md

         - should we dispatch it by affinity of the parameters ?
         - this would solve HTTP/WS scenarios

+# Dispatching JSExport - what should happen
+- when caller is UI, we need to dispatch back to managed thread
+    - preferably deputy or sidecar thread
+- when caller is `JSWebWorker`,
+    - we are probably on correct thread already
+    - when caller is callback from HTTP/WS we could dispatch to any managed thread
+- caller can't be managed thread pool, because they would not use JS `self` context

 # Dispatching call - options
 - `JSSynchronizationContext` - in deputy design
     - is implementation of `SynchronizationContext` installed to
     - managed thread with `JSWebWorker`
     - or main managed thread
     - it has asynchronous `SynchronizationContext.Post`
     - it has synchronous `SynchronizationContext.Send`
         - can propagate caller stack frames
         - can propagate exceptions from callee thread
     - when the method is async